-The day after my car incident I took a twelve-hour drive in the high country.
+The day after my car incident, I took a 12-hour drive in the high country.
 By the time I rolled back into my driveway, I had my sense of humor back.

 I’m grateful this happened, if for no other reason than it gave me insight into my neighbor’s behavior as well as many other older folks who seem to be carrying an oversized chip on their shoulders.